emer/axon/examples/kinaseq/README.md

 * `CaP` = LTP, plus phase faster integration of CaM, reflecting CaMKII biologically.
 Faster time constant makes this reflect the plus phase relative to the `CaD` LTD, minus-phase variable.
 This is `AvgS` in Leabra.

-* `CaD` = LTD, minus phase slower integration of CaP (cascaded one further step).
+* `CaD` = LTD, minus phase slower integration of CaP (cascaded one further step), reflecting DAPK1 biologically.
 This is `AvgM` in Leabra.

-The CHL product-based learning rule is a function of the difference between the plus-phase vs. minus-phase factors:
+The CHL product-based learning rule is a function of the difference between the plus-phase vs. minus-phase products of factors for S = Sender and R = Receiver:

 * `PDWt = SCaP * RCaP - SCaD * RCaD`